 And while conservation efforts top the list of priorities for this volcanic island chain that was all but unknown to civilization until several hundred years ago—a visit by Charles Darwin in the 1830s later inspired his most famous book, On the Origin of Species—don’t think for even a second that you’ll have to rough it on your Galapagos honeymoon.
-All but three of the 20 islands are uninhabited, which means the best way to explore the Galapagos is by boat—yachts, catamarans and small-to-midsize cruise ships that are outfitted with plenty of modern comforts.
+All but three of the 20 islands are uninhabited, which means the best way to explore the Galapagos is by boat—yachts, catamarans, and small-to-midsize cruise ships that are outfitted with plenty of modern comforts.

-While daily direct flights connect the Galapagos with a handful of cities on the mainland, there are enough details involved in getting you and the hubs to your floating honeymoon home away from home that it’s a good idea to leave transportation logistics to professionals.
+While daily direct flights connect the Galapagos with a handful of cities on the mainland, there are enough details involved in getting you and the husband to your floating honeymoon home away from home that it’s a good idea to leave transportation logistics to professionals.
 As an example, Galapagos cruise itineraries for Celebrity Cruises, the only major international cruise line to have ships in the islands, often include a day or so on the ground in Quito, with complimentary meals and excursions before a private charter plane takes guests directly to the Galapagos for embarkment.

 About Those Animals…